wolfy-j/goffli/README.md

 }, "spinner")
 ```

-Convert with progress bar- This will display a progress bar
+This will display a progress bar

 ```lua
 require("ffmpeg").run({